tatecksi/SentinelPlaybooks/Sentinel_Incident_Assignment_Shifts_V2/readme.md

 Ensure you have the following details to hand:

-### 1. Sentinel Workspace details

-- Workspace Name.

-- Workspace Resource Group Name.

-### 2. Service Principal with the Azure Sentinel Responder role
+### 1. User account with the Azure Sentinel Responder role
-Create or use an existing Service Principal with the Azure Sentinel Responder role.
+- Create or use an existing user account with the Azure Sentinel Responder role.

-**Steps to create a new Service Principal:**

-Follow the steps in this [link](https://docs.microsoft.com/azure/active-directory/develop/howto-create-service-principal-portal):

-- Register an application to Azure AD and create a Service Principal.

-- Create a new application secret.

-- Assign a role to the application (assign the **Azure Sentinel Responder** role).
+- The user account will be used in Azure Sentinel connectors.

-### 3. Shifts for Teams
+### 2. Setup Shifts schedule
-- You must have the [Shifts](https://support.microsoft.com/en-us/office/get-started-in-shifts-5f3e30d8-1821-4904-be26-c3cd25a497d6) schedule setup in Microsoft Teams.
+- You must have the [Shifts](https://support.microsoft.com/office/get-started-in-shifts-5f3e30d8-1821-4904-be26-c3cd25a497d6) schedule setup in Microsoft Teams.

 - The Shifts schedule must be published (**Share with team**).

   <img src="https://github.com/tatecksi/SentinelPlaybooks/blob/master/Sentinel_Incident_Assignment_Shifts/media/pic2.png" width="700" height="350">

+### 3. User account for Shifts
+- Create or use an existing user account with **Owner** permission in a Team.

 ### 4. Permission on Azure AD